Exclusive: China's Xiaomi seeks bank pitches for 2018 IPO - sources

 But two other people familiar with the company’s discussions said it should be worth much more based on its expected earnings.

-Xiaomi did not immediately respond to a request for comment.
+Xiaomi declined to comment.

 The maker of budget smartphones saw sales stall in 2016 as it attempted to expand internationally while battling intense competition from Chinese rivals Huawei Technologies Co Ltd, Vivo and Oppo.